grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ac.md

 ### AC-17 (4): Privileged Commands and Access

-Authorize the execution of privileged commands and access to security-relevant information via remote access only in a format that provides assessable evidence and for the following needs: {{ insert: param, ac-17.4_prm_1 }} ; and
+Authorize the execution of privileged commands and access to security-relevant information via remote access only in a format that provides assessable evidence and for the following needs: organization-defined needs ; and

 Document the rationale for remote access in the security plan for the system.